 When we first heard about modern SharePoint I was amazed at how mature it already was.
 With the ability to use it side-by-side with classic SharePoint, and the additions that modern Valo Intranet brings on top of it, I am sure this is the last intranet we’ll ever need.

 But how come this big company decided to choose a solution that is still in its early days?

-“We had already been working with Blue Meteorite for a long time and built trust over the years,” tells Heikki from the steps to become one of the Valo Modern early adopters.
+“We had already been working with Blue Meteorite for a long time and built trust over the years,” tells Heikki from the steps to become one of the modern Valo Intranet early adopters.
 “We are aware of the risks and know it’s not yet complete.
 However, as we were facing the renewal anyway, why choose something that is going to disappear in the future instead of choosing the future solution now?
 After all, modern is a lighter and more agile than classic SharePoint will ever be.”

 No more months of customization and testing!